The Colourful History of Missoni Home

 "Fashion is ephemeral and this is its great charm.
 Home is long-lasting like elegance."
 Rosita Missoni (AMARA Editorial 2015).

-Producing designs to dress every area of the house from the bedroom to the bathroom, Missoni Home’s collection is much like the fashion line with bright and bold colors and patterns.
+Producing designs to dress every area of the house from the bedroom to the bathroom, Missoni Home’s collection is much like the fashion line with bright and bold colours and patterns.
 The most successful and famous icons from the Missoni range have simply been transferred from fashion to the home, on suitable fabrics and in an ever expanding range of products.
 Each season new items are brought into the collection, but always with the same method of taking a motif-whether derived from a special knitting technique, such as space dyed or zigzag knits, or from one of the prints of the collections’ long career of hits- and transforming it, translating it, into the language of home styling.
-Missoni understand that home accessories have their own needs, in terms of technique, color ranges and materials.
+Missoni understand that home accessories have their own needs, in terms of technique, colour ranges and materials.

 All textiles used in the Missoni Home by T&J Vestor collections are always of very high quality, as is the workmanship.
 The collections feature a wide array of artistic fabrics such as, tulles, distressed macramés, soft velvets, wool blends plus the knitwear elements and many more, there is also the high-performance fabrics used in a series of quality outdoor furnishing collections.
 T&J Vestor’s creative skill and allegiance to quality sourcing found in the local Italian artisans and suppliers ensure that the high quality furniture and accessories collection is forever expanding in the right direction.

-Beautifully bright and full of a vibrancy that will always be associated with the Missoni brand, the continued metamorphosis of color and pattern is seen in every part of the home collection, from the range of candles to the fine ceramics including a tableware line with exclusive partner Richard Ginori.
+Beautifully bright and full of a vibrancy that will always be associated with the Missoni brand, the continued metamorphosis of colour and pattern is seen in every part of the home collection, from the range of candles to the fine ceramics including a tableware line with exclusive partner Richard Ginori.

 Throughout the decades of style Missoni have worked hard to ensure that their designs stay true to their ethos and keep at the forefront of fashion.
-From the original tracksuits and beachside kimonos, to the extensive home accessories range such as pillows & rugs, the designs themselves have become icons in their own right.
+From the original tracksuits and beachside kimonos, to the extensive home accessories range such as cushions & rugs, the designs themselves have become icons in their own right.